flybywiresim/docs/docs/beginner-guide/starting-the-aircraft.md

 ### Hydraulic and Fuel section

-Looking up to the **hydraulic panel**, we ensure that there are no white lights visible.
+Looking up at the **hydraulic panel**, we ensure that there are no white lights visible.

 !!! warning "Fire Tests"
-    To perform a APU and Engine fire test, hold down on the `TEST` button for each of them for 5 seconds minimum to ensure the lights and aural warnings are working as expected.
+    To perform an APU and Engine fire test, hold down the `TEST` button for each of them for 5 seconds minimum to ensure the lights and aural warnings are working as expected.
 Checking the ECAM during the test will also show if the ECAM is performing as expected during a fire.

 Just below the hydraulic panel, we find the **fuel panel**.
 Turn on all 6 fuel pumps until the white `OFF` light is no longer visible.